PratikSingh-3008/Sigma-/README.md

 # Sigma-
-This is a repository for HTML and CSS
+This is a repository for HTML and CSS.